gleechi/gleechi.github.io/pages/1.0.0/unity/faqs.md

 [12:22:57] The mesh for screwdriver is not readable.
 Object cannot be processed.
 ````

 This is because the source of that MeshRenderer have not checked “Read/Write enabled” checkbox in the model inspector.
 VG has an utility script you could use as shown in below image.
-Clicking _Make interactables readable_ will check this Read/Write checkbox for all objects that have been marked as interactable.
+Clicking _Make interactables readable_ will check this Read/Write checkbox for all objects that have been marked as {% include tooltip.html tooltip="VGInteractable" text="interactable" %}.

-{% include image.html file="unity/unity_vg_make_interactables_readable.png" alt="VG utility make interactables readable" caption="VG Utility: Make interactables readable" %}
+{% include image.html file="unity/unity_vg_make_interactables_readable_1_0_0.png" alt="VG utility make interactables readable" caption="VG Utility: Make interactables readable" %}

 ## Others